BurntSushi/goim/README.md

 database in place, so every update will truncate the corresponding table and rebuild it from scratch.
 (This is done inside a transaction, so if something bad happens, your old data should be preserved.)
-The **only exceptions** to this are the `atom` and `name` table.
+The **only exceptions** to the truncating scheme are the `atom` and `name` table.
 The short story here is that this will allow primary (surrogate) keys to persist across updates.
 Under this scheme, you should never have to worry about stale data cluterring search results.

 Typically, IMDb updates its plain text data sets some time between Friday and Saturday morning, so there's no need to have Goim update your database more